Top 15 Car Driving Safety Tips During Pregnancy

 - Keep the emergency bag ready: Prepare an emergency bag with your vitamins, necessary medications, and emergency contact numbers along with some cash to face any situation.

-- Stack up your snacks: If you are planning on a long road trip, it is mandatory to stack your bag with healthy snacks and water.
+- Stack up your snacks: If you are planning a long road trip, it is mandatory to stack your bag with healthy snacks and water.
 Do not forget to stop every 2 hours for rest and toilet breaks.

 - Make a conscious effort to stay away from the steering wheel: If you under some unforeseen circumstances do have to get behind the wheels make sure you always maintain a safe distance from the Car steering wheel and your baby bump.
 Maintain at least 10 inches of gap between you and the Car steering wheel.
 When you feel that you are comfortably seated then make sure to tilt the Car steering away from your belly and towards your breastbone.
 Push back your seat as far as comfortable to increase the distance between your bump and the wheel.